khadijayy/CardCraftr/README.md

   Browse a variety of beautifully designed card templates.

 - ✏️ **Click-to-Edit Interface**
-  Edit templates using an intuitive, user-friendly editor.
+  Edit templates using an intuitive, for admin use only.

 - 🗑️ **Template Management**
   Delete templates you no longer need with a single click.